 3. Load balancers

-Nodes are individual instances of the Docker engine that control your cluster and manage the containers used to run your services and tasks.
+Nodes are individual instances of the Docker engine.
+Nodes control your cluster and manage the containers used to run your services and tasks.
 Docker Swarm clusters also include load balancing to route requests across nodes.

 Advantages of Docker Swarm

-Docker Swam is straightforward to install, especially for those just jumping into the container orchestration world.
-It is lightweight and easy to use.
-Also, Docker Swarm takes less time to understand than more complex orchestration tools.
-It provides automated load balancing within the Docker containers, whereas other container orchestration tools require manual efforts.
+Docker Swarm is straightforward to install, lightweight and easy to use.
+If you are unfamiliar with container orchestration, you may find that Docker Swarm takes less time to understand than more complex orchestration tools.
+Unlike other tools that require manual processes, Docker Swarm provides automated load balancing within the Docker containers.

 Despite its benefits, there are a few disadvantages of using Docker Swarm that you should be aware of.

-First, it is lightweight and tied to the Docker API, which limits functionality in Docker Swarm, compared to Kubernetes.
+First, it is lightweight and tied to the Docker API, which limits functionality compared to Kubernetes.
 Likewise, Docker Swarm’s automation capabilities are not as robust as those offered by Kubernetes.

 Kubernetes

-Kubernetes is an open source container orchestration platform that was initially designed by Google to manage their containers.
+Kubernetes is an open source container orchestration platform that Google created to manage their own containers.
 Kubernetes has a more complex cluster structure than Docker Swarm.
-It usually has a builder and worker nodes architecture divided further into pods, namespaces, config maps, and so on.
+It can have a builder and worker nodes architecture divided further into pods, namespaces, config maps, and more.

 Advantages of Kubernetes

-Kubernetes offers a wide range of benefits to teams looking for a robust container orchestration tool:
+Kubernetes offers a wide range of benefits to teams who need a robust container orchestration tool:

-• It has a large open-source community, and Google backs it.
+• It has a large open source community, backed by Google.

 • It supports every operating system.